Hasan ibn Ali: Forensics investigation

-A 2016 forensic examinaton of the circumstances surrounding Hasan's death, using mineralogical, medical, and chemical evidence, determined that mercury poisoning was the main cause of his death.
+A 2016 forensic examination of the circumstances surrounding Hasan's death, using mineralogical, medical, and chemical evidence, determined that mercury poisoning was the main cause of his death.
 According to this analysis, the mercury was supplied as the mineral calomel (mercury(I) chloride, Hg_{2}Cl_{2}), sourced from the Byzantine Empire.
 Because historical sources indicate that another member of Hasan's household also suffered similar symptoms, the article considers Hasan's wife to be the prime suspect.
-The article cites a historical document, according to which the Byzantine emperor (likely Constantine IV) sent Mu'awiya I a poisoned drink at the request of the latter.
-The authors thus conclude that their forensic hypothesis is consistent with the historical narrative that Hasan was poisoned by his wife Ja'da at the instigation of Mu'awiya I and with the involvement of the Byzantine emperor.
+The article cites a historical document, according to which the Byzantine emperor (likely Constantine IV) sent Mu'awiya a poisoned drink at the request of the latter.
+The authors thus conclude that their forensic hypothesis is consistent with the historical narrative that Hasan was poisoned by his wife Ja'da at the instigation of Mu'awiya and with the involvement of the Byzantine emperor.

 Burial

 Before his death, Hasan had instructed his family to bury him next to Muhammad.
 According to Madelung, if they "feared evil," Hasan asked them to bury him near his mother in al-Baqi cemetery.
 The Umayyad governor of Medina, Sa'id ibn al-As, was not opposed to burying Hasan near Muhammad, whereas Marwan ibn al-Hakam strongly opposed it, arguing that Uthman had been buried in al-Baqi.
 In his opposition, Marwan was joined by Muhammad's widow Aisha, who is often considered hostile to Ali.